Cxbx-Reloaded/Cxbx-Reloaded/README.md

 For emulation issues that are suspected to be generic (NOT specific to any single piece of software), a bug report can be submitted at [the Cxbx-Reloaded issue tracker](https://github.com/Cxbx-Reloaded/Cxbx-Reloaded/issues).

-Make sure bug reports contains the build tested with, error message displayed (if any), screenshots, a Xbe dump (created via [Edit -> Dump Xbe Info To -> File]), and a Kernel Debug file (created when running a game when [View -> Debug Output (Kernel) -> File] is selected).
+Make sure bug reports contains the build tested with, error message displayed (if any), screenshots, an Xbe dump (created via [Edit -> Dump Xbe Info To -> File]), and a Kernel Debug file (created when running a game when [View -> Debug Output (Kernel) -> File] is selected).

 ## Additional information
 Cxbx-Reloaded has a [wiki](http://github.com/Cxbx-Reloaded/Cxbx-Reloaded/wiki) containing various subjects and background information.